Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Introduction and Main Results

+\end{proposition} We note that the averages in \eqref{intro:Lr_Ls_averagebounds} are averages on the cube $Q_{\iota(j)}$ and so include scaling factors of $|Q_{\iota(j)}|^{-1/s}$ and $|Q_{\iota(j)}|^{-1/r}$, respectively, on each side of the inequality.
+We deliberately choose to write the inequality in terms of averages instead of simple $L^p$-norms as it is the scale-invariant average version that must be summable over the pieces of the operator.

-\end{proposition} We provide an alternative proof of Proposition~\ref{intro:sparseform} as this will allow us to extend their methods to obtain \emph{pointwise sparse bounds} (that is, the estimate \eqref{def:pwsparse} below) in the case an $L^r$ to $L^\infty$ bound can be proved (which is to say, in the case $s=\infty$). \begin{proposition} Let $Q_k$ denote a cube of radius $2^{-k}$ with $k\in\Z$.
-Assume that we can decompose $T = \sum_{j} T^{j}$, and
+We provide an alternative proof of Proposition~\ref{intro:sparseform} as this will allow us to extend the methods in \cite{BC} to obtain \emph{pointwise sparse bounds} (that is, the estimate \eqref{def:pwsparse} below) in the case where \eqref{intro:Lr_Ls_averagebounds} holds with $s=\infty$. \begin{proposition} Let $Q_k$ denote a cube of radius $2^{-k}$ with $k\in\Z$ and assume that the operator $T$ is a countable sum $T = \sum_{j\in I} T^{j}$ of sublinear operators $T_j$ indexed by $j \in I$.
+Furthermore, assume that, for a given function $m \colon I \to \Z$, exponent $1\leq r \leq \infty$ and constants $B_j$ ($j\in I$) such that $\sum_{j\in I} B_{j} < \infty$, we have the estimate